 Something is moving, flying really, underneath Roosevelt Island.

-Home to nearly 10,000 residents, Roosevlet is also home to one of the countries few AVAC or automated vaccum collection systems.
+Home to nearly 10,000 residents, Roosevelt is also home to one of the countries few AVAC or automated vacuum collection systems.
 Able to handle the daily trash of 20,000 people, the system is the largest in the country and the only AVAC system serving a residential complex in the US.

-Moving over 5 tons of trash a day at sixty miles per hour, the AVAC system was meant to be part of a Utopian vision for Rooselvet Island.
+Moving over 5 tons of trash a day at sixty miles per hour, the AVAC system was meant to be part of a Utopian vision for Roosevelt Island.
 It meant no trash on the street, and no garbage trucks rumbling by.
-A clean futuristic appraoch to grabage collection.
+A clean futuristic approach to garbage collection.
 Installed in 1975 it was the second AVAC installation in the US.
-The first AVAC can be found at that other Utopian dreamland, Disney World, where according to their literature even their solid waste disposal is "magical."
+The first AVAC can be found at that other Utopian dreamland, Disney World, where according to their literature even their solid waste disposal is “magical.”